-As mentioned in Section 36, the Interrupt Structure, within the XRT72L58 contains two hierarchical levels:
+The Interrupt Structure within the XRT72L52 contains two hierarchical levels:

 The Enable State of the Block Level for the Transmit Section Interrupts dictates whether or not interrupts (enabled) at the source level, are actually enabled.

 The user can enable or disable these Transmit Section interrupts, at the Block Level by writing the appropriate data into Bit 1 (Tx DS3/E3 Interrupt Enable) within the Block Interrupt Enable register (Address = 0x04), as illustrated below.